 Part of building friendship skills is teaching kids to have an awareness of personal space with those around them.
 Body awareness is a big part of this, especially when social distancing is something to consider.
-Friendship skills involve a variety of pieces of the bigger social emotional skills picture and a component of that is personal space.
+Friendship skills involve a variety of pieces of the bigger social emotional skills picture and a component of that is personal space, or a personal bubble of comfort space.
 Read more about the part that personal space plays in friendship skills, including personal space/body awareness activities.
 You’ll also find a free therapy slide deck to help children with the friendship skill of personal space and body awareness.
 If strategies to address friendship skills is needed for your clients, also try this writing about friendship slide deck.

 Children who struggle with social and emotional development, and those with specific sensory preferences may show personal space issues that could be related to body awareness needs.
 For these needs, occupational therapists can offer several suggestions and interventions.

 Occupational therapists have the ability to play a role in social skills training in children.
 Included in this support is activities designed to improve social and emotional skills.

 One study indicated that children who participated in a friendship skills group in occupational therapy.
 The researchers found that children receiving the social skills training group showed improved friendship skills and quality of friendship as reported by the children’s parents.

 Personal Space and Body Awareness